aksenovaa/documentation/BestPractice/CodeBuilding.md

 [Travis CI](https://travis-ci.org/) is a service that is free to use for OpenSource projects - what it provides is a way to run automated "builds" of your code, using scripts you can configure.
 EXT:builder can create a Travis build configuration which uses
-Fluid Powered TYPO3 standards and code inspections to check your code.
+TYPO3 на базе Fluid standards and code inspections to check your code.
 When built (and activated in Travis-CI by signing up and switching on your repository in the list of your repositories), the Travis-CI script will automatically install dependencies as required by your extension.
 EXT:builder is then used to perform a range of tests and finally, phpunit is called on to run any unit tests your extension may contain (which includes tests built by using EXT:builder itself).